-- https://www.linguascope.com

-- https://www.lepointdufle.net

-- www.bbc.com/languages/french

-- Duolinguo application

-- 5. Additional Information: New pupils with a good level of French (A2 or higher) or those who took French in Year 7 may take this subject in Year 8.
-It is worth noting that the language is taught from a basic introductory level in Year 7 and this continues into Year 8.
-Groups are split into 2 sets based on experience and ability, and lessons are taught to the curriculum content above.
+New pupils with a good level of French (A2 or higher) or those who took German in Year 8 may take this subject in Year 9.
+It is worth noting that the language is taught from a basic introductory level in Year 8 and this continues into Year 9.
 Students who have a higher level of French may want to study a 4th language, in this case German, in order to challenge themselves and avoid repetition of work.